PaulApivat/paulapivat/content/post/coingecko-api/index.md

 You can check the [whole file](https://github.com/PaulApivat/RAG/blob/main/coingecko/coin_data_transform.py) here to see various transformation functions at work.

+## Conclusion

+There are other detailed operations required to get a final `coin_data_ids` table that is described in the project [README](https://github.com/PaulApivat/RAG/tree/main/coingecko).
+In summary we went over an end-to-end process of explorating data from an external API (CoinGecko).
+Then we modelled the data before implementing a light-weight ELT process.
+The physical data model and sharable SQLite files enable communication between data, product and engineering teams and this can serve as a starting point for implementing production-ready data pipelines.

-I'm always down to talk onchain data, [shoot me a DM](https://twitter.com/paulapivat).
+I'm always down to talk data, [shoot me a DM](https://twitter.com/paulapivat).